This appendix is organized into the following troubleshooting sections:

 Text files are also written in the

-If a problem occurs during the installation, you should look for messages with the SEVERE keyword and Java exceptions in these files.
+If a problem occurs during the installation, you should look for Java exceptions in these files.

 Refer to the release notes for information on any Oracle Universal Installer limitations for a particular version.